On approximations of the redshift-space bispectrum and power spectrum multipoles covariance matrix: MCMC and simulation scatter error for and

 \section{MCMC and simulation scatter error for $\sigma_8$ and $f$}

 Figures \ref{fig: errors_corr_fs8} and \ref{fig: histz_fs8} are the counterpart of the Figures in Section \ref{sec: results} for the remaining parameters of interest, $\sigma_8$ and $f$.
-A qualitative similar behaviour as for the parameters $\alpha_\parallel,\alpha_\bot$ is obtained.
-The only minor differences (appearing in Figure \ref{fig: errors_corr_fs8}) being $\sigma_8$ featuring less correlation between $\sigma_{\rm diag}$ and $\sigma_{\rm full}$ and that the diagonal covariance errors on $f$ are closer to the case with the full covariance --in a factor of $\sim10\%$.
+A qualitatively similar behaviour as for the parameters $\alpha_\parallel,\alpha_\bot$ is obtained.
+The only minor differences (appearing in Figure \ref{fig: errors_corr_fs8}) are that $\sigma_8$ features less correlation between $\sigma_{\rm diag}$ and $\sigma_{\rm full}$ and that the diagonal covariance errors on $f$ are closer to the case with the full covariance---in a factor of $\sim10\%$.